top of page

 Serenity setters read their parts of the script slowly, clearly, calmly.
 We've set plenty of time aside for the opening reading.
 Although we sometimes rush the closing, you're welcome to remain serene and calm as you read.

-Our service coordinator prepares our unique weekly scripts, usually two at a time, and provides them to our host, guest speaker, serenity setter, and share shepherd.
+Our host prepares our unique weekly scripts, usually two at a time, and provides them to our speaker, serenity setter, and timekeeper.

 Qualifications for and services by our timekeepers: